 Organized Indian Food Festivals with Taj Hotels in Swissotel Ankara, Istanbul and Izmir.

 Addressed the Annual General Meeting 2011 of the Victoria-Jungfrau Collections.

-Familiarity with international luxury hotels and Head of State hospitality in India, the Americas, Asia and Europe.
+Specialized familiarity with international luxury hotels and Head of State hospitality in India, the Americas, Asia and Europe.

 Art, Design and Heritage

 Keen interest in Contemporary Art, BaselWorld and Art Basel.
 Curated a variety of exhibitions; Ethnological Museum in Rome on Indian costumes, Facets of India at the Nobel Museum Stockholm, and Small Scale Industry Machinery in Nairobi.
 Facilitated and raised funds for Nobel Museum Centenary exhibition in Bangalore and New Delhi.
 Promoted and coordinated Indian Tourism and Food Festivals such as the two week Fêtes de Genève in 2011.
 Hands on experience in supervision of restoration, renovation and interior design of heritage buildings, in particular Rashtrapati Bhavan (Presidential Palace) in New Delhi.